pouyapd/SafeTraj-Experiments/README.md

 2. Linear velocity (v)
 3. Rotational velocity (ω)

-These highlight risk zones and improve system trust.
+TThese highlight risk-sensitive regions of the input space and support interpretability and system understanding.

 ---